pflanze/functional-perl/docs/howto.md

   declarations. `Function::Parameters` has the advantage that it's lexically scoped, whereas `Method::Signatures` seems to be tied to the namespace it was imported into.
-This means that in a file with `{ package Foo; ... }` style subnamespace parts, it's still enough to import `Function::Parameters` just once at the top of the file, whereas `Method::Signatures` needs to be imported into every package.
+This means that in a file with `{ package Foo; ... }` style sub-namespace parts, it's still enough to import `Function::Parameters` just once at the top of the file, whereas `Method::Signatures` needs to be imported into every package.
 (Also, it showed confusing error reports when one forgets.)
   (Todo: did I check the newest version?)

-  (Todo: see how argument assertments per predicate could be done.)
+  (Todo: see how argument type assertments using predicate functions could be done.)

 </with_toc>